wpatter6/KerbalFeels/readme.txt

 Kerbals also have a certain amount of "sanity" which will depreciate over longer missions.
 Sanity will impact the amount that RNG impacts their feelings towards the other kerbals.

-Right now the only GUI that you will see is when a ship is recovered, you will be informed of
+Right now the only GUI that you will see is when a ship is recovered, you will be informed of the kerbals changing feelings towards each other at the end of every mission.

 Things on the to do list:
 - Feelings impact the amount of experience gained from a mission (inspired gives more xp, playful gives less)